elunna/hackem/hackem_changelog.md

 - [x] green lightsaber
 - [x] blue lightsaber
 - [x] red lightsaber
+- [x] double-red-light-saber
 - Lightsabers count as weapon/tools
 - Lit lightsabers act as a light source.
 - We can force locks and break down doors with #force
+- We can also cut through iron bars and open iron safes.
 - Putting a lit lightsaber into a bag/container snuffs it.